 Throughout my practice, the HIPAA compliance issue has always been burning in the healthcare industry.
 Be it a healthcare provider or a software product company, or a medical device manufacturer, our customers always want to be sure that we can make their software HIPAA-compliant.
-So, based on ScienceSoft’s 15-year experience in developing and implementing medical solutions, I’d like to discuss how to make software meet HIPAA compliance.
+So, based on ScienceSoft’s experience in developing and implementing medical solutions since 2005, I’d like to discuss how to make software meet HIPAA compliance.

 I always recommend the following measures to achieve the HIPAA compliance of healthcare software and security of PHI (protected health information):